openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * human (not a faceless machine)
 * serious but not pompous
 * emotionless – adjectives can be subjective and make the text sound more emotive and like spin
-* non partisan - only use words which is used by one
+* non-partisan – only use words which is used by one

 ## You should: